Managing the older person with Parkinson's in the time of COVID-19

 Consultant in Medicine for the Elderly Dr Richard Genever

-Consultant Physician & Movement Disorders Lead, Chesterfield Royal Hospital Dr Emily Henderson
+Consultant Physician & Movement Disorders Lead, Chesterfield Royal Hospital Prof Emily Henderson

 'The things you can't get from the books'